schmidt-software/KeenWrite/BUILD.md

 # Integrated development environments

-This section describes setup instructions to build and run the application using an integrated development environment (IDE).
+This section describes setup instructions to import and run the application using an integrated development environment (IDE).
+Running the application should trigger a build.

 ## IntelliJ IDEA

-This section describes how to build and run the application using IntellIJ's IDEA software.
+This section describes how to build and run the application using IntellIJ's IDEA.

-### Build
+### Import

-Complete the following steps to build the application:
+Complete the following steps to import the application:

 1. Start the IDE.
 1. Click **File → New → Project from Existing Sources**.